How video can escalate staff engagement

 Borrow from digital marketing tactics to bolster results of your video.

-Intriguing subject lines in emails, attention-grabbing thumbnails of videos and vibrant colours and motion text will help get your videos noticed.
+Intriguing subject lines in emails, attention-grabbing thumbnails of videos and vibrant colours and motion text will your video marketing more effective.

 Consider incentivising employees for watches to ensure your messages reaches as many eyeballs as possible.